kanekoshoyu/kucoin_arbitrage/README.md

 ```
 cargo run --bin XXX
 ```
+## Overview
+The project is split into these components:
-**/bin** and **main.rs** are the executable source code.
+- `bin` and **main.rs** contain example executable codes.
-**/globals** has the lazy_statics that is used across the code.
+- `globals` has the lazy_statics that is used across the code.
 Technically it is better to pass Arc and Mutex around the functions instead of using global statics, but I just wanted the code to be a bit more readable with this way.
+- `model`has Internal generic data structures used for abstracted representations of markets.
+This should be generic from exchanges so that the the arbitrage algorithms can be conducted across different exchange APIs.
+- `events` has the events used to pass states and data passed across different components.
+This should again be generic from the exchange APIs.
+It uses the internal model.
+-
+-

 ## Major Structural Improvements
 - Use compiled Rust code for neat, efficient and proper code